 Find a fellow cycling enthusiast and go on rides with them; the more, the merrier.
 A group of cyclists is more visible on the road than one, reducing the risk of other vehicles bumping into you.
 Moreover, in case of an emergency, you have your peers to support you and vice-versa.

 If you commute to your office on a bike through narrow city lanes, stay away from car doors.
 You never know when someone might open the car door from inside.
 As a precaution, maintain three feet distance from a parked car while riding in city traffic.

 6. Plan your route carefully

-When you plan a tour on your bicycle, carefully check the route and the alternatives.
+When you plan a tour on women’s cruiser bicycles, carefully check the route and the alternatives.
 The aim is to get there in perfect shape rather than getting there faster.
 So, always opt for routes with proper cycling lanes and marking.
 It is better to creep through slow and crowded cycle lanes in a city than riding on a highway without any cycling lanes.